Understanding Retrieval Augmentation for Long-Form Question Answering: Introduction

 \section{Introduction}

-{Long-form question answering} (LFQA) is designed to address {any} type of question that could be asked.
-Instead of extracting spans in the evidence document, LFQA systems \emph{generate} paragraph-long, complex answers to questions by leveraging parametric knowledge in large language models (LLMs) and retrieved documents provided at inference time.
-In recent years, we learned surprisingly impressive yet brittle~\citep{ji2023survey, liu2023evaluating} LFQA capabilities of large-scale LLMs.

-Recent work~\citep{nakano2021webgpt} proposes retrieval as a powerful tool to provide up-to-date, relevant information to LMs.
-Yet, our understanding of how retrieval augmentation impacts generation in LMs is limited, and retrieval augmentation does not always affect LMs the way we anticipate. \citet{liu2023lost} discovered how information placed in the middle of contexts is not used by LMs and a line of work~\citep{Chen2022RichKS, longpre-etal-2021-entity} showed parametric knowledge continues to affect generation even when relevant documents are provided in-context for factoid QA task.
+Recent works~\citep{nakano2021webgpt, malaviya2023expertqa, gao2023enabling} proposed retrieval augmentation as a powerful tool to provide up-to-date, relevant information to LMs for long-form answer generation.
+Yet, retrieval augmentation does not always affect LMs the way we anticipate. \citet{liu2023lost} discovered that information placed in the middle of contexts is not used by LMs.
+Parametric knowledge continues to affect generation even when only relevant documents are provided in-context for factoid QA task~\citep{longpre-etal-2021-entity,Chen2022RichKS}.
+These findings, however, are based on analyses on factoid QA with short answer spans, which is easier to evaluate.
+Our understanding of how retrieval augmentation impacts long-form generation in LMs is limited.

-We study how retrieval impacts answer generation for LFQA, a complex long text generation task.
-We present two controlled study settings (illustrated in Figure~\ref{fig:intro}): one fixing the LM and varying evidence documents and the other fixing evidence documents and varying the LMs.
-As evaluating the quality of LFQA is notoriously difficult~\citep{krishna-etal-2021-hurdles}, we start our analysis by measuring surface features (e.g. length, perplexity) that correlate with specific answer qualities such as coherence~\citep{xu-etal-2023-critical}.
-One desirable property of retrieval augmented LFQA system is whether the generated answer can be attributed to provided evidence documents.
-To evaluate this, we newly collect human annotations on sentence-level attribution~\citep{rashkin2021measuring} and evaluate off-the-shelf models for detecting attributions~\citep{schuster-etal-2021-get} on our collected dataset (Section~\ref{sec:nli}).
+We study how retrieval impacts answer generation for LFQA, a complex long-text generation task.
+We study two settings (illustrated in Figure~\ref{fig:intro}): (1) fixing the LM and varying the degree of relevance of evidence documents and (2) fixing evidence documents and varying the LMs.
+As evaluating the quality of long-form answers is notoriously difficult~\citep{krishna-etal-2021-hurdles}, we start our analysis by measuring surface features (e.g. length, perplexity) that correlate with specific answer qualities such as coherence~\citep{xu-etal-2023-critical}.

-Our analysis on surface patterns reveals that retrieval augmentation changes LM's generation substantially.
-Some effects, e.g., change in the length of generated answers, are pronounced even when provided documents are not relevant.
-Relevant in-context evidence documents lead to more substantial changes, leading LMs to generate more unexpected sentences (measured by higher perplexity), while irrelevant document does not have the same effects.
-The impact of retrieval augmentation, even with the same set of evidence documents, can result in opposite effects for different base LMs.
+Our analysis reveals that retrieval augmentation changes LM's generation substantially.
+Some effects, e.g., change in the length of answers, are pronounced even when provided documents are irrelevant.
+Relevant in-context evidence documents lead to more substantial changes, leading LMs to generate more unexpected sentences (measured by higher perplexity), while irrelevant documents do not have the same effects.
+Surprisingly, the impact of retrieval augmentation, even with the same set of evidence documents, can result in opposite effects for different base LMs {(e.g. change in answer lengths and lexical diversity)}.